Jawahir01/Journfolio/README.md

 # **Testing**

-## Code Validation
+## **Code Validation**
 - **HTML**
-    1. The index file was validated by [HTML Validator](https://validator.w3.org/) and no errors or warning were found.
+    1. The index file was validated by [HTML Validator](https://validator.w3.org/) and no errors or warnings were found.
     ![Home pasge](/docs/html%20validat.png)

-    2. The experience file was validated by [HTML Validator](https://validator.w3.org/) and no errors or warning were found.
+    2. The experience file was validated by [HTML Validator](https://validator.w3.org/) and no errors or warnings were found.
     ![Experience page](/docs/html%20validat.png)

     3. The contact file was validated by [HTML Validator](https://validator.w3.org/) no errors were found but a warning about the Unicode Private Use Area I used when placing the fontawesome icon folowed by (;).
 After searching in [Stack Overflow: Answer by Mike Smith](https://stackoverflow.com/questions/23978976/fontawesome-usage-displeases-w3c-validator/31703251#31703251) and reading the articles https://www.w3.org/TR/charmod/#C073 and https://hsivonen.fi/charmod-checking/ , I undrestood the issues that these are documented/standardized linting rules but also, if I've checked the file in different browsers and it’s working fine, I can safely ignore this warning.
     ![Contact page](docs/cont_validat.png)

-    4. The thank you file was validated by [HTML Validator](https://validator.w3.org/) and no errors or warning were found.
+    4. The thank you file was validated by [HTML Validator](https://validator.w3.org/) and no errors or warnings were found.
     ![Thank you page](/docs/html%20validat.png)

 - **CSS**